-A communication device that relays a topic to an audience in the form of a slide show, a demonstration, a lecture or speech where words and pictures intend to complement each other.
+A communication device that relays a topic to an audience in the form of a slide show, demonstration, lecture, or speech, where words and pictures complement each other.

 Why should you think of presentations as content?

-The beauty of content creation is that most anything can become a compelling piece of content.
+The beauty of content creation is that almost anything can become a compelling piece of content.
 Just depends on the creativity used to convert it and the story that brings it to life.